-- Being an active owner of securities in which we invest by exercising our voting rights; - Effective engagement with the external investment managers and advisors we use and the companies we invest in; - Maintaining a robust analytical and decision making process in responding to investee companies breaching our Responsible Investment standards. - 5.1.3 A policy statement relating to the constraint on investing in securities excluded by application of our Responsible Investment Framework can be found in section 10 (Investment Constraints) of the Investment Risk Allocation Policy. - 5.1.4 Where we participate in securities lending, we will retain the right to recall shares to vote and the right to withhold shares from lending, in order to exercise our voting rights on those securities. - 5.1.5 From time to time we may participate in class actions against investee companies.
-The decision to participate involves a range of considerations including (a) whether the Fund suffered a loss/disadvantage and the materiality of the loss/disadvantage, (b) the severity of the issue or the conduct of the company, (c) the cost:benefit of pursuing the action, and (d) whether it is in the Fund's best shareholder interests to participate.
+- 5.1.7 Where we participate in securities lending, we will retain the right to recall shares to vote and the right to withhold shares from lending, in order to exercise our voting rights on those securities. - 5.1.8 From time to time we may participate in class actions against investee companies.
+The decision to participate involves a range of considerations including (a) whether the Fund suffered a loss/disadvantage and the materiality of the loss/disadvantage, (b) the severity of the issue or the conduct of the company, (c) the cost versus benefit of pursuing the action, and (d) whether it is in the Fund's best interests to participate.

-- 5.2.1 Our Responsible Investment Framework can be found on our website. - 5.2.2 We have adopted the UN Global Compact principles as a benchmark for expected standards of corporate behavior.
-The UN Global Compact asks companies to embrace, support, and enact within their sphere of influence, a set of core values in the areas of human rights, labour standards, the environment and anti-corruption measures. - 5.2.3 We are committed to the UN-backed Principles for Responsible Investment (PRI).
-The principles promote integration of ESG issues into investment analysis and asset ownership. - 5.2.4 Our voting decisions are based on national and international standards of good corporate governance.
-International standards include the International Corporate Governance Network Guidelines and the G20/OECD Principles of Corporate Governance.
-For New Zealand listed companies we endorse the New Zealand Corporate Governance Guidelines published by the New Zealand Corporate Governance Forum.
+- 5.2.1 We refer to international standards for guidance on best practice. - 5.2.2 We are committed to the UN-supported Principles for Responsible Investment (PRI).
+The principles promote sustainable finance, the integration of ESG issues into investment analysis and active ownership of assets.
+The PRI is a globally recognised standard, which we use for guidance on best practice in sustainable investment and to benchmark our own performance. - 5.2.3 Our voting policies are guided by national and international standards of good corporate governance, including on shareholder voting rights.
+International standards include the International Corporate Governance Network Guidelines, and the G20/OECD Principles of Corporate Governance.
+For New Zealand listed companies we endorse the New Zealand Corporate Governance Forum Guidelines, the NZX Corporate Governance Code and the New Zealand Stewardship Code.